cloud-gov/zap-runner/README.md

 - 🧪 **Validation Suite** — 40+ preconfigured checks
 - 📈 **Metrics & Dashboards** — Grafana, Prometheus, and Slack alerts

-**Customer Responsibility**: Use these outputs to validate your **system boundary** in the SSP and track remediation of application-owned vulnerabilities.

 ---

 ## Architecture